jacopofar/fleximatcher-rest-interface/README.md

 * a spoon of of brussels sprouts
 * [r:[^0-9][0-9]*] glass of water

 the latest one shows a regex template, because regex annotators currently do not define a sampler function.
-The same happens if we try to generate a sample with an HTTP annotator without defining a sampler endpoint
+The same happens if we try to generate a sample with an HTTP annotator without defining a sampler endpoint.

 Roadmap